LinkedInLearning/practice-it-sql-joins-3085459/README.md

 # Practice It: SQL Joins
-This is the repository for the LinkedIn Learning course Practice It: SQL Joins .
+This is the repository for the LinkedIn Learning course Practice It: SQL Joins.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Practice It: SQL Joins ][lil-thumbnail-url]